 adult woman with alopecia areata on scalp

-Some Different Patterns of Alopecia Areata
+Some Different Types of Alopecia Areata

 Patchy